SFU community frequently asked questions about COVID-19

 As of March 12, the Public Health Agency of Canada has recommended that travelers avoid all non-essential travel outside of Canada and that any person returning from international travel (including the US) self-isolate for 14 days upon return to Canada.
 During the 14 day self-isolation period, where possible, supervisors will consider if it's operationally feasible for you to work from home (for any employee group).
 If feasible, your supervisor will facilitate such arrangements and you will continue to receive your regular pay.
 If it is not possible to work from home, you have the option of using vacation time or taking an unpaid leave of absence.

-You are reminded that it is strongly recommended to remain at home until the self-isolation period is lifted.
+You are reminded that it is mandatory by law to remain at home until the self-isolation period is lifted.
 Such employees are required to complete the Absence Reporting Form and submit it to the Wellness & Recovery office.

 We understand that this situation may be very stressful for you and your family.
 If you would like extra support please feel free to connect with our Wellness & Recovery team or our Employee and Family Assistance Program (EFAP) provider through Homewood Health at 1-800-663-1142.
 We have been advised they have additional staff on board to help meet the need for extra support.